 And many of us experience the following challenges:

-- 25% are, or have been, in a violent relationship
+- 40% are experiencing or have experienced a violent relationship

-- 10% have been in the criminal justice system
+- 17% are involved or have been involved in the criminal justice system

 - 34% have or have had a chronic health issue